CloudLabsAI-Azure/fbricrealtimeintdepth/Lab guides/Use Case 03/Usecase03.md

     > !
 [A screenshot of a computer AI-generated content may beincorrect.](https://raw.githubusercontent.com/technofocus-pte/fbricrealtimeintdepth/refs/heads/RTI-Cloudslice/Lab%20guides/Use%20Case%2003/media/image136.png)

     > !
 [A screenshot of a computer code AI-generated content may beincorrect.](https://raw.githubusercontent.com/technofocus-pte/fbricrealtimeintdepth/refs/heads/RTI-Cloudslice/Lab%20guides/Use%20Case%2003/media/image137.png)

+    >[!alert]**Alert**: You may encounter a **TooManyRequestsForCapacity** issue you may need to wait for 5 minutes or so before retrying the cell.
+    > In rare circumstances you may need to increase the Fabric Capacity SKU size as well.

-6. To download and unzip historical data to the lakehouse unmanaged files, run the 2^(nd) and 4^(th) cells.
+7. To download and unzip historical data to the lakehouse unmanaged files, run the 2^(nd) and 4^(th) cells.

     > !
 [A screenshot of a computer AI-generated content may beincorrect.](https://raw.githubusercontent.com/technofocus-pte/fbricrealtimeintdepth/refs/heads/RTI-Cloudslice/Lab%20guides/Use%20Case%2003/media/image138.png)